Be Confident

 LOOK FOR ADOPTION AGENCIES AND/OR ATTORNEYS THAT…

-• Carry the same moral views as you do regarding all aspects of your unborn child, adoption, and parenting
+• Share the same morals and values as you do concerning all aspects of your unborn child, adoption, and parenting

 • Care about your wishes and expectations before and after the adoption process